 Our February preschool themes are a great way to keep your preschoolers stimulated and delighted to learn during the shortest month of the year!
 These themes that are perfect for February are just a small selection from our ultimate list of preschool themes.
-There is so much to learn and focus on this month!

-- Valentine’s Day
+- Valentine’s Day Theme

 February Preschool Themes

-Anna Dewdney Book Study Theme
+Author Study – Anna Dewdney Book Study Theme

 You’ve surely run across the beloved Llama Llama books.
 Bring them into the classroom with this beloved author (she is one of my favorites!)
 There are a ton of social/emotional skills to be discussed and practiced in Llama, Llama, Red Pajama and Llama, Llama Misses Mama.
 But let’s be honest, they’re all a treasure trove of social/emotional skills!

 One of my favorite lesson plans for working on movement and gross motor!
 One of our favorite activities is putting butcher paper on a slide and rolling paint-covered balls down.
 Just be sure to have something to catch it at the bottom!
 You can find other fun ball games in this list of free preschool games.
 Or get an entire ball lesson plan from Preschool Teacher 101 to get more ideas.